Alberta Wheat Pool: Early years

 The Pools grew in numbers and political power.
 In 1928 the combined Alberta, Saskatchewan and Manitoba Wheat Pools were among the biggest business concerns in Canada with a cash turnover of $323 million.
 The Pool attempted to purchase United Grain Growers Ltd., but the attempt failed.
 Instead, the Wheat Pool began to build more elevators and terminals.
 By the late 1960s the Wheat Pool had 567 elevators.

 In 1925 wheat prices rose to $2.17 then dropped down to $1.36.
 Fearing market collusion to lower prices, the Pool began to buy wheat futures – 3 e6impbu worth.
-This had the effect of raising prices to $1.69, possibly preventing the feared 'bear raid'.
+This had the effect of raising prices to $1.69.
 As a result, the Pool was extremely profitable.
 The Pool did so again in 1929 and again in 1930.
 The first was profitable, but in 1930 (in part due to the stock market collapse in 1929) there were major losses when wheat prices fell under $0.20.
 The losses far exceeded the profits in 1925 and in 1929 combined, and government loans were necessary to stay solvent.
 The loans took 17 years to pay off.
 In order to obtain the government loans, the Pools had to give up overseas direct sales.
 This caused anger among members and harsh accusations were delivered.

 Nevertheless, the pool continued to grow quickly in members, wheat capacity and popularity.
 In 1935, a Canadian Grain Board (now the Canadian Wheat Board) was created by the government as an alternative to pooling.
 The board had the ability to set a minimum price for wheat, which initially was 87.5¢ per bushel.

 By 1937, a worldwide poor harvest that had not affected Canada had turned the market around.
 Prices were well above $1 and the Canadian Wheat Board made a profit for the government.
 This was short lived when, in 1938, the world harvest was good and prices fell again to 60¢, creating huge losses.